 Proctorville is a tiny village located in the state of Ohio.
 With a population of 546 people and two constituent neighborhoods, Proctorville is the 646th largest community in Ohio.

-Unlike some villages, Proctorville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Proctorville are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Proctorville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Proctorville is a village of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Proctorville who work in food service (17.05%), office and administrative support (12.44%), and sales jobs (10.60%).

 The per capita income in Proctorville in 2010 was $16,624, which is low income relative to Ohio and the nation.
 This equates to an annual income of $66,496 for a family of four.

 The people who call Proctorville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Proctorville residents report their race to be White.
 Important ancestries of people in Proctorville include English, German, Irish, Polish, and Italian.

 The most common language spoken in Proctorville is English.
 Other important languages spoken here include Polish and Italian.